Microwave Quantum Memcapacitor Effect: Results and Discussion

-Again, all these results show that our proposal has memristive quantum properties in each device when coupled in a suitable parameters regime, which can be switched with the frequency of the external input.
+Again, all these results show that our proposal has memcapacitive quantum properties in each device when coupled in a suitable parameters regime, which can be switched with the frequency of the external input.
+It is important to mention that our proposal differs from the ideal memory device, where the input-output relation gives perfect close loops, nevertheless, as Kubo's response theory, these results can be linked with memory properties of the proposed device~\cite{DiVentraNanotechnology2013}.

-\section{Quantum Correlations}
+\subsection{Quantum Correlations}

 We calculate the correlation embedded in the different resonators of our coupled device described by the reduced density matrix $\rho_{r_{i},r_{j}}=\textrm{Tr}_{r_{k},r_{l}}(\ketbra{\Psi}{\Psi})$, where we have traced out two of the resonators.
 As a measure of quantum correlations, we consider the quantum discord~\cite{Zurek.2002, Luo.PRA}, which considers all the correlations in a system that cannot be considered as classical correlations.
 Formally, quantum discord is defined as